-Ginny Hamilton, RYT, RMP, Integrated Positional Therapy Certified Practitioner
+Ginny Hamilton, E-RYT, RMT, Integrated Positional Therapy Certified Practitioner

 In her sessions with private clients, Ginny helps relieve pain and teaches people how to keep their own pain from returning.